all-in-one-of/Eve/README.md

 where you supposing to keep Eve pipeline.

 ## Usage
-Go to Eve local folder on your HDD and run cre
+Go to Eve local folder on your HDD and run Project Manager tool with projectManager.bat